aimms/documentation/dataexchange/mapping.rst

 .. note::

         None of the :token:`maps-to`, :token:`write-filter` and :token:`force-dense` attributes may contain an identifier *slice*, but must be bound to indices in the mapping for *all* dimensions of the given identifier. *Thus, for instance, specifying a value of 1 to the* :token:`force-dense` *attribute to enforce full density is not allowed.* Instead you should create a full-dimensional parameter holding 1 for every tuple in its domain and assign that to the  :token:`force-dense` attribute.

+        To enforce slicing for a particular index, you can specify an :token:`ExternalBinding` node directly underneath the root node of the mapping.

 The dense-children attribute
 ----------------------------